alvinctk/google-tech-dev-guide/README.md

 	start i = 0
 	while i less than n-1
-	    build min heap from i=0 to n-1-i swap 0 and n-1-i element in order to put the max element at n-1-i index
+	    build min heap from i=0 to n-1-i swap 0 and n-1-i element in order to put the min element at n-1-i index
 	```

 ## **Google Tech Dev Guide**